-A specialist, who was responsible for building a temple, introduced various skills and techniques from Kyoto to the area in the middle of the Edo period (1600-1868) and made Kyoto style household Buddhist altars.
-He also made a plain wooden altar, carving it in a simple manner himself.
-This was to be the forerunner of Niigata Shirone Butsudan.
+A specialist in the construction of temples visited Niigata from Kyoto in the middle of the Edo era (1600-1868) and introduced various skills and techniques for making Kyoto-style household Buddhist altars.
+He also made a plain wooden altar, carving it in a simple manner by himself.
+This became the forerunner of Niigata Shirone household Buddhist altars.

-In the latter part of the 18th century, skills and techniques characteristic of the area were born and a production system was set up, each operation being carried out by a skilled person.
+In the latter part of the 18th century, skills and techniques unique to the area emerged and a production system was established, with each operation being performed by a skilled artisan.

-The essence of a household Buddhist altar is durability and balance.
-The balance of key pieces such as the Shumidan base and Kuden palace, the design of the engravings and Maki-e gold lacquer paintings, the condition of the lacquering and gold leaf finishing, and the quality of the gold finishings all play an important role in creating the majestic beauty fundamental to a household altar.
+The essence of a household Buddhist altar comes from its durability and harmony.
+The balance among key pieces, including the shumidan base and the kuden palace, as well as the design of the engravings and maki-e gold lacquer paintings, the condition of the lacquering and gold leaf, and the quality of the gold finishings all play an important role in creating the majestic beauty that is fundamental to a household altar.

 How to make

-Using wood from Japanese cypress, white pine, and zelkova, the wooden base and Kuden palace are made.
-The sculptured decorations of the altar and gold finishings are also made according to the design.
-The finished base, Kuden and wooden sculptures are then lacquered, Maki-e gold lacquer pictures are painted, gold leafing is applied, and then gold finishings are set to complete the Butsudan altar.
+The base and the kuden palace are made using wood from Japanese cypress, white pine, and zelkova.
+The sculptured decorations of the altar and the gold finishings are also made according to the design.
+The finished base, the kuden and the wooden sculptures are then lacquered, the maki-e gold lacquer pictures are painted, the gold leafing is applied, and finally the gold finishings are set to complete the altar.